 Our Servier medicines

-At Servier our 49 medicines fit into 4 therapeutic domains: cardiovascular disease, oncology, neuropsychiatric disorders, and internal medicine-diseases such as diabetes.
+At Servier our 49 medicines fit into 5 therapeutic domains: cardiovascular and chronic venous diseases, oncology, neuropsychiatric disorders, and internal medicine-diseases such as diabetes.

 Our medicines are prescribed in more than 140 countries worldwide.
 Because a drug may be marketed with different brand names in different countries, most often for legal and cultural reasons, we invite you to visit our subsidiary websites to find out what Servier products are available where you are.
 As the pages listing available products is currently being optmized, please visit our website regularly to get the most up-to-date information.